cb-geo/mpm-doc/theory/material/bingham.md

 $$p = p_0 - K d\epsilon_v$$

-Where, $p_0$ is the initial thermodynamic pressure, calculated as the mean initial stress,
+where, $p_0$ is the initial thermodynamic pressure, calculated as the mean initial stress,
 $K$ is the bulk modulus and $d\epsilon_v$ is the volumetric strain (compressive volumetric strain is negative).
 Typically, the thermodynamic pressure is calculated as the centre of the cell to minimise pressure osciallations.